omise/bluepine/README.md

 ### Validating `Endpoint`

-All examples above also apply to endpoint's parameters validation.
+All the preceding examples also apply to validation of endpoint parameters.

-Because the params is part of `Endpoint` and it's non-trivial task to retrieve endpoint's method's params.
-So, the `Endpoint` provides some helper methods to validate the data.
+As the params are part of the `Endpoint` and it is non-trivial to retrieve the params of the endpoint's methods, the `Endpoint` provides some helper methods to validate the data.

 ```ruby
 resolver = Bluepine::Resolver.new do